 However, today horse racing is organized only as an entertainment and a competition.
 In most cases, even human jockeys are not engaged anymore - instead, the horses race with robotic jockeys.
 Next, no bets can officially be made on racing.
-This does not mean that some people do make bets on horses privately, but this is still prohibited.
+This does not mean that some people don't make bets on horses privately, but this is still prohibited.
 Some popular foreign sportsbooks want to offer bets on Saudi Arabian races, but they are not allowed to do so unless they get a special permission from the government.
 Therefore, even people from abroad where gambling is legal, cannot make bets through a legal bookmaker, on races taking place in Saudi Arabia.

-In the majority of cases, in the countries where gambling is strictly prohibited, the players can let themselves go on cruise ships - if the country has an outlet to the sea.
+In the majority of cases, in the countries where gambling is strictly prohibited, the players can go on cruise ships - if the country has an outlet to the sea.
 Governments that prohibit gambling on land usually ban gambling on cruise ships while these ships are docked, but as soon as the ship leaves the seashore and heads into the international waters, all adult passengers have access to gambling facilities aboard.

 However, with Saudi Arabia, the situation is not clear.
-On the one hand, its citizens can freely play games of chance or games of skill when in a different country - at least the wealthiest Saudis do so.
-On the other hand, if the local resident decides to board the ship in order to gamble, and then comes back home, there is high chance they will be reported by witnesses.
+On one hand, its citizens can freely play games of chance or games of skill when in a different country - at least the wealthiest Saudis do so.
+On the other hand, if the local resident decides to board the ship in order to gamble, and then comes back home, there is a high chance they will be reported by witnesses.
 Yes, Saudi Arabia stimulates people to report such things.

-So, while cruise ships may in theory be a safe place for gambling, in practice - not much.
+So, while cruise ships may in theory be a safe place for gambling, in practice - not so much.

-Other supposedly safe outlet for passionate punters - web casinos - is not an option in Saudi Arabia, as well.
+Another supposedly safe outlet for passionate punters - web casinos - is not an option in Saudi Arabia, as well.

 There are many offshore sites that really accept Saudis as real money customers, because these are enthusiastic and rich players.
 However, no foreign casino in Saudi Arabia is ever allowed to provide its services legally - even if the company would want to acquire a license.
 Moreover, the casinos are blocked by the Internet providers, that are also obliged to report both sites and players.
 Sites are blacklisted, while the players are persecuted.

-Further even, local banks are prohibited from processing transactions to and from what can potentially be an online casino Saudi Arabia, and - surprise surprise! - they can also report people who tries to order such a transaction.
+Further even, local banks are prohibited from processing transactions to and from what can potentially be an online casino Saudi Arabia, and - surprise surprise! - they can also report people who try to order such a transaction.

-Since total absence of any legislation on gambling makes Saudi Arabia a grey market for gambling, many big and rich companies can afford themselves to offer services even for punters from such risky locations.
-So, you should not be surprises that the number of Saudi Arabia online casinos providing entertainment to Saudis is so huge.
+Since the total absence of any legislation on gambling makes Saudi Arabia a grey market for gambling, many big and rich companies can afford to offer services even for punters from such risky locations.
+So, you should not be surprised that the number of Saudi Arabia online casinos providing entertainment to Saudis is so huge.
 On the other hand, you as a player have to be extremely cautious.
 We strongly recommend you to avoid any type of gambling in Saudi Arabia.

 In case you would still want to make some bets online, please follow the next recommendations:

-- use VPN if you can
+- Use VPN if you can

-- choose the most reliable and secure site out there.
+- Choose the most reliable and secure site out there.
 Check reviews of online casinos before registering

-- use an e-wallet (not your bank card)
+- Use an e-wallet (not your bank card)

-- do not ever tell anybody you gamble
+- Do not ever tell anybody you gamble

-- close your windows (even if this sounds crazy to you)
+- Close your windows (even if this sounds crazy to you)

-- shield your computer screen from anybody’s view
+- Shield your computer screen from anybody’s view

-- never gamble in a public place, even if you do so on your phone
+- Never gamble in a public place, even if you do so on your phone

 Saudi Arabia Gambling Laws